-The Theta weekly service program practiced by all pledges and active brothers is comprised of Saturday morning three-hour service projects (Saturday Projects) and daily one to two-hour service projects (Midweeks).
+The Theta weekly service program practiced by all New Members and active Members is comprised of Saturday morning three-hour service projects (Saturday Projects) and daily one to two-hour service projects (Midweeks).
 We serve many different areas of Charlottesville, represented by some of our partners below.
 Read on to learn more.

 The bulk of Alpha Phi Omega’s service to the Charlottesville community takes place through “Saturday projects.”
 On most Saturday mornings throughout the school year, around 70 members meet to serve with a variety of local organizations from 9 AM to noon.
 After convening over doughnuts and coffee for fuel at a central location on Grounds, members split into groups of ten and travel to their community sites for the day.
 For the next several hours, APO members immerse themselves in the tasks at hand to benefit local causes, engage in mutual learning with community partners and citizens of Charlottesville, and strengthen ties of friendship within the fraternity.

 On average, the Saturday and alternative projects program contributes 3,000 hours of service to Charlottesville per semester.